-The act of articulation, in its various forms, is as obviously subject to the influence we are describing; and especially where there exists already some impediment to the function.
-This is curiously illustrated in many cases of stammering; and also in paralytic cases, where the organs of speech are affected by the disease.
+The act of articulation, in its various forms, is not less obviously subject to the influence we are describing; and especially where there exists already some impediment to the speech.
+This is curiously illustrated in many cases of stammering; and also in those numerous paralytic cases, where the organs of speech are affected by the disease.

 The power which this stimulated attention to particular parts of the body has in altering, as well the sensations thence derived, as also even their functional state, may be instanced in many other ways.
-The salivary glands, for example, are manifestly affected in their secretion; an organ, it may be remarked, singularly susceptible of being affected instantly by mental emotions.\ We have reason from observation to believe that the secretion of milk from the mammæ, - an organ also very susceptible, - is often altered by the act of attention alone.
-The feelings produced in the tongue in like way are peculiar and well marked; and in the teeth and gums the sensations brought on may rise even into pain, especially if the attention be excited by some irritation already present.
+The salivary glands, for example, are manifestly affected in their secretion; an organ, it may be remarked, singularly susceptible of being affected instantly by mental emotions.
+We have reason from observation to believe that the secretion of milk from the mammæ-organs also very susceptible to this influence-is often altered and increased by the act of attention alone.
+The feelings produced in the tongue in like way are pe-